Alexander

 My next book was psychological thriller Birdkill.
 It was set in the UK, which was by no means intentional.
 So much so that I went to some lengths in the book to disguise its actual location.
 But the Middle East still wormed its way in… It does that, despite your intentions to the contrary.

 Birdkill was fresh in my head after A Decent Bomber and it wouldn't go away, a sort of brain eating maggot of a thing which wrapped me up in a mad, obsessive dash to bring the book to life.
-So that was written in about six weeks from start to finish right after I’d dusted A Decent Bomber.
+So that was written in about six weeks from start to finish right after I’d dusted off A Decent Bomber.
 Like bang right after.
 Which was all a bit mad, to be honest.

 And then The Dead Sea Hotel came knocking…